great-expectations/great_expectations/docs/guides/rule_based_profilers/how-to-create-a-new-expectation-suite-using-rule-based-profilers.md

 ```yaml file=../../../tests/integration/docusaurus/rule_based_profiler/multi_batch_example.py#L116-L140
 ```

 Let's add one more rule to our Rule-Based Profiler config.
 This Rule will use the DomainBuilder to populate a list of all of the numeric columns in one Batch of taxi data (in this case, the most recent Batch).
-It will then use our NumericMetricRangeMultiBatchParameterBuilder looking at the three Batches prior to our most recent Batch to get probable ranges for the min and max values for each of those columns.
+It will then use our NumericMetricRangeMultiBatchParameterBuilder looking at the five Batches prior to our most recent Batch to get probable ranges for the min and max values for each of those columns.
 Finally, it will use those ranges to add two ExpectationConfigurations for each of those columns: `expect_column_min_to_be_between` and `expect_column_max_to_be_between`.

 As before, we will first add the name of our rule, and then specify the DomainBuilder.
 ```yaml file=../../../tests/integration/docusaurus/rule_based_profiler/multi_batch_example.py#L43-L53